What devices do I need to connect sensors with the cloud?

 What’s different to the Edge Gateway by XYZ?

 Most edge gateways on the market are very generic and thus complex to use.
 Our goal was that everyone with IT knowledge should be able to connect sensors with the cloud.
 So we made it super simple and took out required domain-specific knowledge about the OT.
+Moreover CloudRail is a managed solution.
+This means you can easily create a PoC, but also use it for large scale installations with millions of devices.

 Does the Box support wifi or cellular?